 Green for eco-friendly brands

 This one might seem obvious, but we have to mention it anyway.
-If you are developing an eco-friendly brand, there is no better color for you to use than a green color scheme.
+If you are developing an eco-friendly brand, there is no better website color scheme for you to use than a green color scheme.

 Blue for water